As a job seeker, you may have questions about recruiters if you have never worked with one in the past.

 Do recruiters use job boards?

 Most recruiters use job boards as a part of their overall recruitment strategy.
-If you are an active job seeker looking for a new position immediately you should post your resume on sites such as Monster, Dice, and Careerbuilder.
+If you are an active job seeker looking for a new position immediately you should post your resume check our article on the best job search websites to see which ones work best for you.

 Should I work with multiple recruiters?